2022 The State of Risk Oversight: An Overview of Enterprise Risk Management Practices - 13th Edition

 - While progress has been made in implementing complete ERM processes, more than two-thirds of organizations surveyed still cannot claim they have “complete ERM in place.”

-- Public companies and financial services organizations exhibit the biggest move towards ERM in 2020.
+- Public companies and financial services organizations exhibit the highest level of ERM in 2022.

-- Most types of organizations believe their risk management oversight is more robust or mature than any of the prior four years, with the exception of non-profit organizations; however, fewer than half of respondents describe their organization’s approach to risk management as “mature” or “robust.”
+- Most types of organizations believe their risk management oversight is more robust or mature than pre-COVID 19 perids; however, fewer than half of respondents describe their organization’s approach to risk management as “mature” or “robust.”